evgenyneu/evgenii.com/app/blog/_posts/2014-08-03-localizing-text-in-swift.md

 label.text = "Flat White"
 ```

+Let's say we want to translate the text from English to Japanese.
 It is easy to internationalize it with `NSLocalizedString` function:

 ```swift
 NSLocalizedString("Flat White", comment: "Coffee order name")